 As a representative of the employer, the principal has the formal responsibility for the health and safety of both staff and students.
 This responsibility includes

-Though formally responsible, the principal (employer) is not required to carry out the work regarding chemical safety in the school him- or herself.
+Although the principal (employer) holds formal responsibility, they are not required to personally carry out the tasks related to chemical safety in the school.
 Instead, the employer can distribute specific tasks regarding chemical safety to, for example a science or chemistry teacher, or another suitably qualified person.
-The person given these tasks should also be given the necessary authority, time and training to do the job.
+The person given these tasks should also be given the necessary authority, time, and training to do the job.

 Distribution of Tasks